-I had booked a spot at the Bullocks island slip at Lakes Entrance so the trip was south past Green Cape, then past Gabo Island and along 90 mile beach and through the infamous bar at Lakes Entrance.
+I had booked a spot at the Bullocks island slip at Lakes Entrance so

 I set off from Bermagui just after dawn and expected the North East wind would help me all along the route but it had been driven by a low pressure in the Tasman sea and the swell was still coming if from the east making the echo off the shore a very uncomfortable ride.
 The wind dropped and the main became useless slating back and forth not holding Malua upright so down it came and still the engine drove us forward.